LazyJ/wazuland_streets/README.txt

 	../minetest/worlds/yourworld'sname/worldmods/
 	or
 	../minetest/mods/
-	* If you put "snow" in the ../minetest/mods/ directory, either enable the mod from within Minetest's "Configure" button (main menu, bottom right) or by adding this line to the world's "world.mt" file:
+	* If you put "streets" in the ../minetest/mods/ directory, either enable the mod from within Minetest's "Configure" button (main menu, bottom right) or by adding this line to the world's "world.mt" file: